bhuvanaindukuri/my-library/generative-ai/llms.md

 - Context window - Space or memory that is available to the prompt
 - Completion - Output of the model
 - Inference - Act of using the model to generate text
+- Prompt Engineering - Improving the prompt for better outcome

 #### Tranformer Architecture
 - Paper by Google & University
 - 2 components